Son John Junior would not share his father’s disdain of flamboyance.

 floor was entirely devoted to guestrooms, as was part of the sixth.

-The upper two floors were for recreation.
-The seventh floor contained “as perfectly
+The upper two floors were partly for recreation.
+On the seventh floor was “as perfectly

 equipped a gymnasium as it is possible to have in a house of this kind,” said